reflectoring/reflectoring.github.io/_posts/2021-05-28-spring-dynamodb.md

 ```
 ### Creating the Configuration

-We will initialize `amazonDynamoDB` bean in our Spring configuration:
+Next let us establish the connectivity with AWS by initializing a bean with our AWS credentials in our Spring configuration:

 ```java
 Configuration